 The Innes National Park and its Beaches

-The Innes National Park is huge and you can visit by car.
+The Innes National Park is huge, and you can visit it by car.
 You need to purchase your entrance ticket online.
-At the park entrance there is a computer cashier too, but it doesn’t always work as it should, so you’d better get your ticket online.
+At the park entrance, there is a computer cashier too, but it doesn’t always work as it should, so you’d better get your ticket online.

 Chinamans Beach is another great spot for surfing, very popular among experienced surfers.